Coder731/excel-VBA/README.md

 if this fails click on macro / module named down() to run

 ## Bugs
+### Debug
-only works on single digit rows currently
+was only working on single digit rows
+    - use ActiveCell.Row
+        instead of:
+        Right(live_cell, 1)

 ## References
 ### Export VBA